MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 8c - Calling External Web Service.md

 -   Dependency: Lab 1 – Development Environment Configuration should be completed

--   Calling an external Web Service from Dynamics 365 for Finance and Operations
+-   Calling an external Web Service from Dynamics 365 Finance and Operations apps

 **Estimated time to complete this lab: 30+ minutes**